Liberty University: Liberty Mountain

-Governance and leadership
+Faculty and governance

+Liberty University has 735 full-time instructors and 3,075 part-time instructors for more than 96,000 students.
 The university is governed by a 30-member board of trustees that includes Jonathan Falwell, the son and brother (respectively) of the two former university presidents.
-Additionally, two ministers serve as Trustee Emeriti.

-Jerry Prevo is the university's president.
-He formerly served as the chair of the board of trustees and was appointed president after the son of the university's founder, Jerry Falwell, Jr., resigned from his position as president in 2020.

-Faculty

 Unlike most other research universities, faculty (outside the law school) are not offered tenure, giving them less influence in governing the university than is common.
 Most teachers are adjunct labor.
-Faculty must inform leadership in advance if they are speaking with the media.
+Faculty must inform school officials before they speak with the media.

-In 2018,The New York Times reported that faculty at Liberty University acknowledge that Liberty University Online is a steep drop-off in quality relative to the traditional classes at the university.
-The online division at the Liberty University is a significant revenue source for the university.
+Dondi E. Costin is the university's president, assuming the position July 1, 2023, and taking over from now President Emeritus Jerry Prevo.

 Academics

 As of August 2017, Liberty University offered over 550 total programs, 366 on campus and 289 online.
 There are 144 graduate programs and four doctoral programs offered on campus.
 It is classified among "Doctoral/Professional Universities" and is recognized by the National Security Agency (NSA) and the Department of Homeland Security as a National Center of Academic Excellence in Cyber Defense Education.

+In 2017, Forbes's list of America's Top Colleges ranked Liberty University No. 585 of 650 "Top Colleges", No. 231 as a "Research University", 371 as a "Private College", and 136 "in the South".
+Forbes also gave Liberty a "Forbes Financial Grade" of B+.

 College of Arts and Sciences

-The Liberty University College of Arts and Sciences includes eight different departments and offers PhD, master's, bachelor's, and associate degrees.
+The Liberty University College of Arts and Sciences includes eight departments and offers PhD, master's, bachelor's, and associate degrees.

-The college teaches Young Earth creationism, a pseudoscience in its "creationist studies" classes.

 College of Osteopathic Medicine

 The Liberty University College of Osteopathic Medicine (LUCOM) opened in August 2014, funded in part by a $12 million matching grant from the Virginia Tobacco Commission.

-In July 2015 the college of osteopathic medicine opened Liberty Mountain Medical Group LLC, a primary care clinic serving the greater Lynchburg area.
+In July 2015, the college of osteopathic medicine opened Liberty Mountain Medical Group LLC, a primary care clinic serving the greater Lynchburg area.

 The college received initial accreditation from the American Osteopathic Association Commission on Osteopathic College Accreditation (AOA-COCA) in 2018.
 In that same year the medical school launched its first residency program, focused on neuromusculoskeletal treatment.

 Helms School of Government

-Liberty's Helms School of Government offers degrees in criminal justice, government and public administration, international relations, pre-law, public policy, strategic intelligence, fire administration, etc. in both bachelor's and master's degrees.
+Liberty's Helms School of Government offers degrees in areas including criminal justice, government and public administration, international relations, pre-law, public policy, strategic intelligence, fire administration in both at both bachelor's and master's degree levels.
 The Helms School of Government is named after Senator Jesse Helms.